 There is another small modification on Rpi 3 compared to Rpi 2, the Power LED and Activity LED has been moved to the edge of power input (USB Micro-B socket) on Rpi 3.
 The reason is to give way the 2.4GHz antenna.
 There is another huge upgrade on Rpi 3, it is integrated with WiFi and Bluetooth.
 It uses Broadcom BCM43438 chip that provides 2.4GHz 802.11n wireless LAN, Bluetooth Low Energy, and Bluetooth 4.1 Classic radio.
 At the time this article is written Raspbian has supported the WiFi, but not the Bluetooth.
 I believe it is just a matter of time before the Bluetooth is fully supported.

-Well, if you want to know the in depth upgrade of Raspberry Pi 3, here is the details from the official Raspberry Pi website:
+If you want to know the upgrades of Raspberry Pi 3 in depth, here are the details from the official Raspberry Pi website: